saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe.md

 ## Supported Languages

-Javascript and Typescript are supported out of the box.
+JavaScript and TypeScript are supported out of the box.

 ## Supported Testing Platforms